exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

     :param number_one: int the base number.
     :param number_two: int the power to raise the base number to.
-    :return: int - number raised to power of second number
+    :return: int - number raised to the power of the second number

     Takes number_one and raises it to the power of number_two, returning the result.
 ```